Academic Catalog

 Competency requirements include the following three components:

 Success in college and the ability to function as an educated citizen require not only the ability to master areas of foundational knowledge, but also a series of fundamental skills that underlie and make possible the acquisition of knowledge.
-Since competencies or skills are preconditions for higher education, basic competencies should be demonstrated early in one's academic career.
-Multiple methods of demonstrating competency are available, including satisfactory completion of designated courses or earning appropriate scores on designated examinations.
+Competencies may be demonstrated by satisfactory completion of designated courses or by earning appropriate scores on designated examinations.

-Competency Requirements should be met early in a baccalaureate degree program.
+Competencies or skills are preconditions for higher education, and thus basic competencies should be demonstrated early in a student's baccalaureate degree program.
 Students who fail to meet the specified deadline will be allowed two additional semesters (or equivalent) in which to satisfy the competency requirement.
-During this time, they must be actively involved in taking the appropriate course or otherwise preparing themselves to demonstrate competence.
 After the two-semester limit, students who have not satisfied the requirement may be barred from enrolling in courses other than those which satisfy the competency requirement until the requirement has been completed.

 The following general principles apply to all competency requirements:

-1. Students who satisfy any Competency Requirement by passing a prescribed Wayne State University placement, qualifying, screening, competency or proficiency examination shall be excused from equivalent course work but shall receive NO course credit.
+1. Students who satisfy any competency requirement by passing a prescribed Wayne State University placement, qualifying, screening, competency, or proficiency examination shall be excused from equivalent course work but will receive NO course credit.

-2. Course credit granted for satisfactory completion of an Advanced Placement, CLEP, International Baccalaureate, or Departmental Examination will satisfy the appropriate Competency or Group Requirement; credit so earned will be applicable to a baccalaureate degree.
+2. Course credit granted for satisfactory completion of an Advanced Placement, CLEP, International Baccalaureate, or Departmental examination will satisfy the appropriate competency or inquiry requirement; credit so earned will be applicable to a baccalaureate degree.

-3. Courses used to satisfy Competency Requirements shall not generally be used to satisfy Group Requirements.
+3. Courses used to satisfy competency requirements shall not generally be used to satisfy inquiry requirements.

-4. Competency Requirements BC, IC, QE must be completed with a grade of C or higher.
+4. Competency requirements BC, IC, and QE must be completed with a grade of C or higher.

 Written Communication (BC, IC)

-Writing ability is a cornerstone of academic studies and is often considered the touchstone of a university education.
-Skill and effectiveness in writing serve the individual throughout life — in career, in community, and in social and leisure activities.
-The ability to write well must be developed so that specialized audiences within professional fields as well as general audiences can be addressed effectively.
-While writing proficiency may be honed and refined in composition courses, writing is a skill that serves many purposes; one that requires constant renewal.
-The requirement in Written Communication is structured not only to provide training in how to write well, but also to insure that writing skills continue to be exercised and enhanced throughout the undergraduate years.
-The progression of the Written Communication requirements reflects the important notion of 'writing across the curriculum,' and Intermediate Composition courses are expected to build from the skills learned in Basic Composition.
+Writing ability is a cornerstone of academic study and is often considered the touchstone of a university education.
+Skill and effectiveness in writing serve an individual throughout their life — in career, in community, and in social and leisure activities.
+An ability to write well allows an individual to effectively address general audiences as well as specialized audiences within professional fields.
+Moreover, writing is a skill that that requires constant renewal.
+The Written Communication requirements are structured not only to provide training in how to write well, but also to insure that writing skills continue to be exercised and enhanced throughout the undergraduate years.
+The progression of the Written Communication requirements reflect the important notion of 'writing across the curriculum,' and Intermediate Composition courses therefore build from the skills learned in Basic Composition courses.

 Basic Composition (BC) Requirement